Table of Contents

-The secondary lymphatic system consists of the lymphoepithelial organs (palatine tonsils, pharyngeal tonsil, tubal tonsils, lingual tonsil), the mucosa-associated lymphoid tissue (MALT) and the lymphoreticular organs which include the lymph nodes and spleen.
+The secondary lymphatic system consists of the lymphoepithelial organs (palatine tonsils, pharyngeal tonsil, tubal tonsils, lingual tonsil), the mucosa-associated lymphoid tissue (MALT) and the lymphoreticular organs, which include the lymph nodes and spleen.

 Physiology of the immune system

 The immune response becomes effective when the body is confronted with pathogens.
-It is important to know that the immune response only starts the moment a pathogen overcomes the mechanical protective barriers of the body.
+It is important to know that the immune response only starts at the moment a pathogen overcomes the mechanical protective barriers of the body.
 In medicine, the types of immune responses can be classified by various factors.